NicholasDullam/arm_java/p3/README.md

 grab command line arguments by using the index value * 4 + base_offset for the argument

+for main method add instruction that adds and subtracts the argc value * 4 (maybe minus 1 since files are included)

 make sure to handle unary operators

 then should be done!